ternaustralia/cmrset-examples/tds-examples/README.md

 #### OVERWRITE
 If set to True will overwrite files which have already been downloaded, otherwise will skip downloading if it already exists.

+#### DRYRUN
+If set to True will not download any data product files.
+The script will just go through the *motions* of downloading the data product for debugging purposes.

 #### TILES
 The list of tile indicies you wish to download.
 The default value is a list containing ***all 12 tiles***.